Estate planning

 An attorney meets with client for estate planning.

 Estate planning or inheritance planning is the process of anticipating and arranging for the management of a person's estate or net worth during the person's life in preparation for future incapacity or death.
 The planning includes the bequest of assets to heirs, loved ones, and/or charity, and may include legal tax avoidance.
 Estate planning includes planning for incapacity, reducing or eliminating uncertainties over the administration of a probate, and maximizing the value of the estate by reducing taxes and other expenses.
-The ultimate goal of estate planning can only be determined by the specific goals of the estate owner, and may be as simple or complex as the owner's wishes and needs directs.
+The estate owner's specific goals determine the ultimate goal of estate planning and may be as simple or as complex as the owner's wishes and needs dictate.
 Guardians are often designated for minor children and beneficiaries with incapacity.

 Taxation

 Avoidance of income tax, gift tax, capital gains tax, inheritance tax, and generation-skipping transfer tax plays a significant role in choosing the structure and vehicles used to create an estate plan.

 In the United States, assets left to a spouse who is a U.S. citizen or any qualified charity are not subject to U.S. Federal estate tax.
 Assets left to any other heir, including the decedent's children, may be taxed if that portion of the estate has a value in excess of the lifetime gift, estate, and generation-skipping transfer tax exemption amount.
 As of 2023, the federal exemption amount was $12,920,000.
 For a married couple, the combined exemption is $25,840,000.